MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/accessibility-utilities.md

 > [!NOTE]
 > You may have difficulties finding the material of the font if you are in an icon view in the panel.
 To reveal the material as seen above, view the panel as a hierarchical list instead by moving the slider at the bottom of the panel to the extreme left.

-3. Select the font material associated with the asset and change the shader of the material in the inspector panel from *TextMeshPro/Mobile/Distance Field* (or whatever your current shader is) to *Graphics Tools/Text Mesh Pro*
+3. Select the font material that is associated with the asset.

+4. Change the shader of the selected material in the inspector panel from *TextMeshPro/Mobile/Distance Field* (or whatever your current shader is) to *Graphics Tools/Text Mesh Pro*

 5. You can now turn on color inversion for the text.
 Right click on the font material and select **Graphics Tools > Accessibility > Toggle Text Color Inversion**